 Each iteration of a method begins with using the relaxation $Ax \leq b$, where the polyhedron P determined by the relaxation contains S and is bounded.
 In addition the optimal solution x^ of the relaxed problem can be reached using standard LP solvers.
 If the x^ found belongs to S, the optimal solution of the original problem is obtained.
 If not then a linear inequality can be found which is content by all points in S but violated by x^ .
-This inequality is called a cutting plane or cut.
-If no additional cutting planes can be found or the improvement becomes very small, the problem is branched into two subproblems.
+These inequality is called a cutting plane or cut.
+If no additional cutting planes can be found or the improvement becomes very small, the problem is branched into two sub-problems.
 These sub-problems can be minimized individually.
-Branching is done iteratively that leads to a binary tree of subproblems.
-Then each of a subproblem is solved without further branching or is found to be irrelevant.
-Irrelevant means that relaxed version previously produces a longer path than a solution of another subproblem.
-This method is called branch and cut and was introduced by Padberg and Rinaldi, in 1990 [113].
+Branching is done iteratively that leads to a binary tree of sub-problems.
+Then each of a sub-problem is solved without further branching or is found to be irrelevant.
+Irrelevant means that relaxed version previously produces a longer path than a solution of another sub-problem.
+This method is called branch and cut and was introduced by Padberg and Rinaldi, in 1990 [114].
 The branch and cut method is a variation of the branch and bound procedure presented by Land and Doig, in 1960 [89].

-The initial polyhedron P used by Dantzig [30] contains all vectors x such that for all $e \in E$ is $0 \le x_e \le 1$.
+The initial polyhedron P used by Dantzig [30] contains all vectors x for which all $x_e \in x$ satisfy $0 \leq x_e \leq 1$.
 Furthermore, in the resulting tour each city is connected to exactly two other cities.
-Different methods for finding cuts to prevent sub-tours (sub-tour elimination inequalities) and to ensure an integer solution Gomory cuts, were developed over time [64].
+Different methods for finding cuts to prevent sub-tours (sub-tour elimination inequalities) and to ensure an integer solution (Gomory cuts, were developed over time [63].
 At present the most effective implementation of this method is Concorde described in [4].
 Concorde is a computer code for the symmetric traveling salesman problem.
 The code is written in the AnsiC programming language.
-At the time of writing this dissertation the Concorde's TSP solver has been used to obtain the optimal solutions to 106 of the 110 instances from TSPLIB [119].
-In Chapter 3 the Concorde's TSP solver was used for computing the lower bound for the quality of solutions for tested algorithms.
-Furthermore, in Chapter 4 it was used as a solver for the Traveling Salesman Problem.
+At the time of writing dissertation the Concorde's TSP solver has been used to obtain the optimal solutions to 106 of the 110 instances from TSPLIB [120].
+In the Chapter 3 the Concorde's TSP solver was used for computing the lower bound for the quality of solutions for tested algorithms.
+Furthermore, in the Chapter 4 it was used as a comparison algorithm to the other tested methods.